SvenEwald/xmlbeam/README.md

  * Building or transforming XML.
 It utilizes the JRE default DocumentBuilder and Transformers.
 Again you are able to change this easily.

- * Being thread safe.
-Access to different XML documents and different XBProjectors are thread safe.
-But concurrent access to a single XML document is not promised.

 What next?

  * More Documentation.